What is Mallet?- Types and Why You Need It!

 What is Mallet?

-The term is descriptive of the overall size and proportions of the tool, and not the materials it may be made of, though most mallets have striking faces that are softer than steel.
+The term “mallet” actually describes the tool’s size and shape, rather than the materials though most mallets do feature striking faces that are much softer than steel.

 What is Mallet